-We cannot predict what cases we will see and when they will arrive.
+We assess emergencies on a case-by-case basis during our regular daytime hours and cannot predict what cases we will see and when they will arrive.
 If possible, call ahead to find out whether we are able to provide emergency care for your dog or cat.

 If we are unable to fit an emergency appointment into our vet's schedule we recommend that you visit the 24/7 animal emergency hospital detailed above.